gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/05_publish_section.rst

 .. image:: ../images/Publish/Publish_section.png
     :scale: 80 %

-This component is used to publish clipping planes from Rhino or directly from grashopper to a channel.
+This component is used to publish clipping planes from Rhino or directly from Grasshopper to a channel.

 Video tutorials: